Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: The Virgo cluster

 \subsection{Observed properties of the cluster}

-The Virgo cluster is our closest neighbour, it is located more or less 16~Mpc away from us \citep{mei2007acs}, at a redshift of 0.0038 \citep{wu1998updating}.
-Its mass obtained from different observations can be found in Table \ref{tab:mass}.
-Our proximity to this galaxy cluster permitted to study in details its galaxy populations \citep{de1961structure} as well as their dynamics within this very dense environment (e.g. \cite{karachentsev2014infall} using Hubble Space Telescope, \cite{boselli2016galex} with the GALEX Ultraviolet Virgo Cluster Survey (GUViCS), \cite{pappalardo2015herschel} with the Herschel Virgo cluster surveys, \cite{ferrarese2016next} with the Next Generation Virgo Cluster Survey (NGVS) or \cite{boselli2018virgo} with the Virgo Environmental Survey Tracing Ionised Gas Emission (VESTIGE)).
+The Virgo cluster is our closest neighbour, located more or less 16~Mpc away from us \citep{mei2007acs} at a redshift of 0.0038 \citep{wu1998updating}.
+Table \ref{tab:mass} shows its mass obtained from different observations.
+Our proximity to this galaxy cluster permitted us to study its galaxy populations \citep{de1961structure} and their dynamics within this very dense environment in detail (e.g. \cite{karachentsev2014infall} using the Hubble Space Telescope (HST), the GALEX Ultraviolet Virgo Cluster Survey (GUViCS) from \cite{boselli2016galex}, the Herschel Virgo cluster surveys of \cite{pappalardo2015herschel}, the Next Generation Virgo Cluster Survey (NGVS) of \cite{ferrarese2016next}, or the Virgo Environmental Survey Tracing Ionised Gas Emission (VESTIGE) of \cite{boselli2018virgo}.
 The filaments connected to the Virgo cluster have also been studied in detail \citep{kim2016large,lee2021properties,castignani2022virgo,castignani2022virgoII}.
-The Virgo ICM has also been inspected using its tSZ signal \citep{planck2016virgo} and its X-ray emission from the core \citep{young2002chandra,simionescu2017witnessing} to the virial radius \citep{urban2011x,simionescu2015uniform}, providing information about the pressure, electron density, temperature and metallicity distributions.
-In addition, the Virgo cluster recently received a lot of attention due to the observation of the black hole of its central galaxy M87 by the Event Horizon Telescope Collaboration \citep{collaboration2019first}.
-This black hole is an active galactic nuclei (AGN) expelling gas in a jet mode \citep{lucchini2019unique,ghizzardi2004radiative}. \\
+The Virgo ICM has also been inspected using its tSZ signal \citep{planck2016virgo} and its X-ray emission from the core \citep{young2002chandra,simionescu2017witnessing} to the virial radius \citep{urban2011x,simionescu2015uniform}, providing information about the pressure, electron density, temperature, and metallicity distributions.
+In addition, the Virgo cluster recently received a lot of attention due to the observation of the black hole (BH) of its central galaxy M87 by the Event Horizon Telescope Collaboration \citep{collaboration2019first}.
+This BH is an AGN expelling gas in a jet mode \citep{lucchini2019unique,ghizzardi2004radiative}. \\

-Determining accurately the complex formation history of Virgo is challenging.
-However, \cite{boselli2008origin} estimated that in the past few Gigayears, Virgo accreted around 300 galaxies with $M_{\star}>10^7M_{\odot}$ per Gigayear.
-Moreover, \cite{lisker2018active} found that a group of about $10\%$ of the cluster mass would have recently fall into the cluster.
-This is in agreement with the large number of substructures observed within the cluster \citep{huchra1985virgo,binggeli1987studies} showing that Virgo is an unrelaxed and dynamically young cluster.
+Accurately determining the complex formation history of Virgo is challenging.
+However, \cite{boselli2008origin} estimated that in the past few gigayears, Virgo accreted around 300 galaxies with $M_{\star}>10^7M_{\odot}$ per gigayear.
+Moreover, \cite{lisker2018active} found that a group of about $10\%$ of the cluster mass would have recently fallen into the cluster.
+This agrees with the large number of substructures observed within the cluster \citep{huchra1985virgo,binggeli1987studies}, showing that Virgo is an unrelaxed and dynamically young cluster.